Illustrations for Dan Brown's Inferno

 That is inspired by this particular scene in Dante's Inferno.
 The drawing was made by Gustave Doré in 1861.
 If you are one of the bookish types who actually looks these things up (OK, I'm guilty, I did it too) it appears in Canto 19 around line 49.

 To digress for a moment, the interest and passion that got me into all this was the Knights Templar.
-When I discovered the Templars being burned at the stake inspired Dante to write his Inferno, it became a big part of my latest book.
-Templars follows the trail of clues that set the Vatican against the Templars and Masons.
-This is what you dream of seeing in a Dan Brown novel.
+Dante's inspiration for his Inferno came when the Templars were burned at the stake.
+This fit in perfectly with my book Sworn in Secret which follows the trail of clues that set the Vatican against the Templars and Masons.
+This is the kind of high risk adventure you dream of seeing in a Dan Brown novel.
 And it actually happened.
 Follow this exploration deep inside the lives of individual knights and experience some intriguing discoveries.
 See Templars book.

 There are many other people, places and things of note that either appear in Dan Brown's story directly or are relevant to it.
 Among them are the following.